rwpeterson/tagger/tagtools/doc/tags_format.md

     time ./tsv_flatb tags_35M.tsv > tags_35M.fbtags # 12.525 sec

-The benchmark was ran twice (repeated in the order listed) to ensure there were no effects due to caching.
+The benchmark was ran twice (repeated in the order listed) to ensure there was no bias due to caching.

 |        Operation          | Time (s) | Size (MB) | Ratio |
 | :------------------------ | -------- | --------- | ----- |